tamistechassessment/skeletor/README.md

      - They are not covering all the test scenarios

 `NOTE:  if you are using IntelliJ, to run the tests you should be able to just right click on the test Class or Method and select "Run '<test>'"`

+Tamera Eaton - I have completed the assignment.
+My test are located in the SaucedemoUitests class.
+They can be run the same way your test are run.

 **Part 2:  Web UI Technical Assessment**

 We would like to assess how you create a simple Web test.